Skip to main content

 Order by priority

 Sorts children by their priority metadata.
-Priority is a legacy ordering mechanism — in most cases, orderByChild is a better choice.
+Priority is a legacy ordering mechanism, and in most cases orderByChild is a better choice.
 But it’s available when you need it.

 Value type precedence